Robocatt/Live-detection-of-smd-components/Unet.md

 </dl>

-"The architecture is symmetric and consists of two major parts — the left part is called contracting path, which is constituted **by the general convolutional process**; the right part is expansive path, which is constituted by **transposed 2d convolutional layers**"
+The architecture is symmetric and consists of two major parts — the left part is called contracting (encoding) path, which is constituted **by the general convolutional process**; the right part is expansive (decoding) path, which is constituted by **transposed 2d convolutional layers**"

 So, the process:
 1. Layer 1
-From 1 image do a convolution, which will produce 64 another images, and do a convolution on them.
-We are using 3 x 3 Kernel.
-Than max pool all of them into 64 image with a resolution of 2 times lower
+From 1 image do a convolution, which will produce n another images, and do a convolution on them.
+We are usually using 3 x 3 Kernel.
+Than maxpool all of them into n images with a resolution of 2 times lower.

+Note: When we are doing a convolution we can either add some pixels to the images to expand it's borders to get the same size of an image after applying filters to it.
+(Padding = same).
+Or we can do n't do it but we'll have an image with a little bit different size.

 2. Repeat the process n steps

 3. Upsample m images in order to get 2 times more resolution but with half of images.

-4. While we are upscaling images on the n-th step we are also Concatinatate filters from the n-th step when we compressed them.
-So when double our number of "features" of images.
+4. While we are upscaling images on the n-th step we are also **Concatinatate filters from the n-th step when we compressed them**.
+So we are doubling our number of "features" of images.
+And this information gives us an additional information so we are willing to do a semantic segmentation correctly.

 5. Repeat until we've got 1 image.

+6. In between various steps we can dropout some random number of pixels.
+It's usally used to prevent overfitting of our model.

 ### Useful links